 The only real bad is Jean and Phyllis.
 They’re fine as the naughty girls ignoring the advice of their carer, only to end up paying for it, but when they become Haemovores they just lose all acting ability and become pantomime villains… pantomime villains who can’t read their lines very well.
 It does zap the tension out of a few scenes, but thankfully it doesn’t hurt it much.

-As mentioned, Fenric and the Haemovores reappear in the Seventh Doctor audio epic “Gods and Monsters”, as well as a Twelfth Doctor comic called “The Wolves of Winter”.
+As mentioned, Fenric and the Haemovores reappear in the Seventh Doctor audio epic “Gods and Monsters”, as well as a Twelfth Doctor comic called “The Wolves of Winter”, which actually acts a prequel to this story.

 Also as mentioned, the events of TV stories “Dragonfire” and “Silver Nemesis” end up being tied into Fenric’s appearance here.
 Ace also mentions a spooky house back where she used to live, which was actually supposed to be foreshadowing the events of “Ghost Light”, but due to schedule changes, it actually happened before this story (thankfully it can be taken as Ace talking about a recent event as well!)